1. Mold

 Preventing the Mold From Growing

-If you do not want to develop mold-related illnesses, then the best offense would be a good defense.
-In order to prevent mold-related illness, you must first prevent mold growth.
+If you do not want to develop mold-related illnesses, the best offense would be a good defense.
+To prevent mold-related illness, you must first prevent mold growth.

 The best way to prevent mold growth is to rob mold of the two factors it needs to develop: moisture and nutrients.